kriszyp/xstyle/README.md

 # Using Xstyle CSS

 Once you have loaded the xstyle script/module, you can begin to use xstyle's extensible CSS.

+## New Properties

+The key building block in xstyle is an extension for creating new properties.
+In traditional CSS, all properties are defined by the browser, and stylesheet rules are limited to specifying values for these predefined properties.
+In xstyle, new properties can be defined with extensible meaning.
+New properties may be shims (that are standard properties on other browsers), they may be compositions of other properties, or entirely new concepts.
+Since properties can be constructed using JavaScript modules that can interact with the DOM, there is virtually no limit to the what can be created.

+To create a new property, we simply use the <code>=</code> operator to define the property and assign a new the property meaning expression.
+For example, xstyle provides a property expression will automatically add a vendor specific prefix (like '-webkit-') to a property.
+We can create such a property:

+	transition = prefix;

+New properties can be defined anywhere in a stylesheet, including at the top level (amongst rules), within rules (or nested rules), or even directly in property names.
+At the top level, a new property definition makes the property available for use anywhere below the definition.
+Defining within a rule, the property is available only within that rule declaration (or nested rules or extending rules) below the definition.
+For example, we could use this property definition in a rule, to have xstyle automatically generate vendor specific properties for the transition property (like -webkit-transition):

+	transition = prefix;
+	.content {
+		transition: color 0.5s;
+	}

+Since property definitions can be directly within a property name, we could inline the definition to more succinctly write the same transition:

+	.content {
+		transition = prefix: color 0.5s;
+	}

+When using property definitions for shimming properties, we generally only want to apply the shim (vendor prefixing in the example above) if the standard property is not available.
+We can conditionally define a new property only if the property has not already been defined (by the browser or a previous definition) with the =? operator.
+We could update the example above to use the standard 'transition' without prefixing if available:

+	.content {
+		transition =? prefix: color 0.5s;
+	}

+However, shimming is only the beginning of what we can do with xstyle...

 ## Variables